 Palliative care can help someone living with a life limiting condition to manage their pain and get the most out of life – but when should it be offered?
 Find out in our guide.

 Palliative care is usually offered to anyone living with life- limiting illness, in other words, an illness that can’t be cured.

-While there are many conditions that fall into this category, some common ones include:
+While many conditions fall into this category, some common ones include:

 What symptoms can be managed with palliative care?

 Every chronic and terminal illness has its own set of symptoms, yet people with the same condition can have very different experiences as it progresses.
 Palliative care doctors will work with each patient to provide relief from the many distressing symptoms, so that they can have the best possible quality of life.

 While many people think of palliative care as being a form of pain management, many people won’t experience much pain at all – for example those living with some types of dementia.

 Some common physical symptoms that palliative care patients experience may be the result of medical treatments they’re receiving or a lack of movement, rather than the condition itself.
 These can include:

 Loss of appetite – doctors will often recommend you eat a little of whatever you fancy, and have a good range of snacks to hand, rather than focusing on full meals.